 The service then proceeds into a series of readings, silences, songs, and prayers.
 We read more of the Bible than at any other service in the year.
 The Church remembers God’s saving deeds.
 All of it builds to the reading of the Gospel of the Resurrection, the story of the disciples, women and men who followed Jesus walking into the empty tomb, discovering that Jesus is risen.

-After the Baptism, the darkened church erupts in light.
-The priest proclaims the first Alleluia of Easter: “Alleluia, Christ is risen!” and the people respond, “The Lord is risen indeed, Alleluia!”
+After remembering our baptism, the darkened church erupts in light.
+The presiding priest proclaims the first Alleluia of Easter: “Alleluia, Christ is risen!” and the people respond, “The Lord is risen indeed, Alleluia!”
 We celebrate Holy Eucharist together in the bright church.
 Afterwards, at Holy Communion, we continue the feast.
 We pop corked bottles of wine and sparkling cider.
 Tables of chocolate (and a chocolate fountain) and other desserts greet us as we celebrate Jesus’ resurrection into the early hours of Easter Morning.